GLOSSARY OF TERMS

 Will always work in an open environment and avoid private or unobserved situations.

-Will teach and expect the NYMT "high 5" as the only form of physical contact and actively but kindly discourage all other types of physical conduct that a child or young adult may wish to initiate (eg, a hug).
+Will actively but kindly discourage any physical conduct that a child or young adult may wish to initiate (eg, a hug).

 For the use of NYMT staff and volunteers and the information of parents/guardians/carers.